25 Twitter Tips for the Modern Nonprofit

-For example, consider one of Buffer’s social media sharing ratios which suggests formulas for how much self-promoting content you should push out on your social channels.
-One popular ratio is the 5-3-2 model, which suggests for every 10 posts that you distribute 5 posts of content from others-3 pieces of content from you-2 personal status updates.
+Buffer, a social media scheduling platform, suggests formulas and ratios for how you can mix up your own content with other content.
+One of their popular ratios is the 5-3-2 model, which says that for every 10 posts that you distribute, 5 posts of content from others-3 pieces of content from you-2 personal status updates.

 3. Tweet All Sorts of Updates